Coat of arms of Berlin: History

 The oldest preserved and known seal of Berlin is from 1253.
 It depicts the Brandenburg Eagle spreading its wings in a clover-shaped archway.
 The text on the seal is "Sigillum de Berlin Burgensium" (seal of Berlin's citizens).
 It supposedly was the seal of Berlin's first mayor Marsilius.

 A later seal dated to 1280 shows bears as supporters of the Brandenburg coat of arms.
 The bear appears to have risen in popularity during the 17th century, with an early depiction on a coat of arms in a signet ring dated 1603, and it was adopted as a heraldic charge in 1709.

 The shield was now divided in three parts, showing the bear below the eagles of Brandenburg and Prussia.

 Heraldist Adolf Matthias Hildebrandt in 1883 designed a number of proposals for a new coat of arms.
 One of these was the simplified argent a bear rampant sable with a mural crown in the crest.
 This was in use as minor coat of arms from 1920, and was adopted as the only coat of arms of West Berlin in 1954, while East Berlin continued to use the design of 1935.

 State logo

 To enable civilians and non-governmental institutions to express their affinity with Berlin, the Senate of the Interior and Sports provided a logo which features the arms' shield without the crown in black and white or coloured versions.

 Legal status

 The coat of arms was laid down in a law of 1954:

-Symbol of Berlin
+Urban symbol

 The bear has come to be used as the mascot of Berlin, and was used almost excessively by local authorities, so that Hans Brendicke, editor of the journal of the Historical Society of Berlin, in 1896 remarked on the ubiquity of badly designed bears in Berlin.
 A member of the Historical Society went on to collect a total of 273 different representations of bears in Berlin.

 Hildebrandt in 1915 again complained about the excesses of variation in the bear, especially deviation from the Prussian tincture of black on white.